yenei-perez/Car-Dealership-Inventory-Management-System/README.md

 # Car-Dealership-Inventory-Management-System
-This Python program simulates a car dealership's inventory management system.
+This short & sweet Python program simulates a car dealership's inventory management system.
 The system aims to model cars and their attributes accurately.
 We have 5 multiple tasks here -

 Create a Python program to represent vehicles using a class.
 Each car should have attributes for maximum speed and mileage.